Network effect: Rail gauge

 There are strong network effects in the initial choice of rail gauge, and in gauge conversion decisions.
 Even when placing isolated rails not connected to any other lines, track layers usually choose a standard rail gauge so they can use off-the-shelf rolling stock.
 Although a few manufacturers make rolling stock that can adjust to different rail gauges, most manufacturers make rolling stock that only works with one of the standard rail gauges.
-This even applies to urban rail systems where historically tramways and to a lesser extent metros would come in a wide array of different gauges, nowadays virtually all new networks are built to a handful of gauges and overwhelmingly standard gauge.
+This even applies to urban rail systems where historically tramways and, to a lesser extent, metros would come in a wide array of different gauges; nowadays, virtually all new networks are built to a handful of gauges and overwhelmingly standard gauge.

 Credit cards

 For credit cards that are now widely used, large-scale applications on the market are closely related to network effects.
-Credit card, as one of the currency payment methods in the current economy, which was originated in 1949.
-Early research on the circulation of credit cards at the retail level found that credit card interest rates were not affected by macroeconomic interest rates and remained almost unchanged.
+Credit cards, as one of the currency payment methods in the current economy, which was originated in 1949.
+Early research on the circulation of credit cards at the retail level found that credit card interest rates were not affected by macroeconomic interest rates.
 Later, credit cards gradually entered the network level due to changes in policy priorities and became a popular trend in payment in the 1980s.
-Different levels of credit cards separate benefit from two types of network effects.
-The application of credit cards related to external network effects, which is because when this has become a payment method, and more people use credit cards.
-Each additional person uses the same credit card, the value of rest people who use the credit card will increase.
-Besides, the credit card system at the network level could be seen as a two-sided market.
-On the one hand, the number of cardholders attracts merchants to use credit cards as a payment method.
-On the other hand, an increasing number of merchants can also attract more new cardholders.
-In other words, the use of credit cards has increased significantly among merchants which leads to increased value.
+Different levels of credit cards separately benefit from two types of network effects.
+The application of credit cards is related to external network effects, because once established as a payment method, more people use credit cards.
+As each additional person uses the same credit card, the value to the rest of the people who use the credit card will increase.

+The credit card system at the network level can be seen as a two-sided market.
+The number of cardholders attracts merchants to accept credit cards as a payment method.
+An increasing number of merchants can also attract more new cardholders.
+In other words, the use of credit cards has increased significantly among merchants, which leads to increased value.
 This can conversely increase the cardholder's credit card value and the number of users.
 Moreover, credit card services also display a network effect between merchant discounts and credit accessibility.
-When credit accessibility increases which greater sales can be obtained, merchants are willing to be charged more discounts by credit card issuers.
+When credit accessibility increases, which can improve sales, merchants are willing to be charged more by credit card issuers.

 Visa has become a leader in the electronic payment industry through the network effect of credit cards as its competitive advantage.
-Till 2016, Visa's credit card market share has risen from a quarter to as much as half in four years.
-Visa benefits from the network effect.
-Since every additional Visa cardholder is more attractive to merchants, and merchants can also attract more new cardholders through the brand.
-In other words, the popularity and convenience of Visa in the electronic payment market, lead more people and merchants choose to use Visa, which greatly increases the value of Visa.
+Until 2016, Visa's credit card market share had risen from a quarter to as much as half in four years.
+The popularity and convenience of Visa in the electronic payment market led more people and merchants to choose to use Visa, which increased the value of Visa.